glycodynamics/Tutorial-vmd/README.md

 Rotate Mode (hot key 'r')

-When the mouse is in rotate mode, holding the left mouse button and moving the mouse rotates the molecules about axes parallel to the screen, in a `virtual trackball` behavior.
+When the mouse is in rotate mode, holding the left mouse button and moving the mouse rotates the molecules about axes parallel to the screen, in a `virtual trackball` behavior.\
-To get a rotation around the axes coming out of the screen (the `z` axis), hold the middle button down and move the mouse left or right.
+To get a rotation around the axes coming out of the screen (the `z` axis), hold the middle button down and move the mouse left or right.\
 You can leave molecules rotating without continuously moving the mouse.
 Start the molecule moving with the mouse, as above, then release the mouse button before you stop moving the mouse.
-With some practice, it becomes easy to impart a slight spin on the molecule or whirl it about madly.
+With some practice, it becomes easy to impart a slight spin on the molecule.

 Translate Mode (hot key 't')